E.T.: Interplanetary Mission

-E.T.: Interplanetary Mission (known as E.T. the Extra-Terrestrial: The 20th Anniversary in Europe) is a PlayStation video game that is part of the E.T. the Extra-Terrestrial.
+E.T.: Interplanetary Mission (known as E.T. the Extra-Terrestrial: The 20th Anniversary in Europe) is a 2002 action video game based on the film E.T. the Extra-Terrestrial.

 Gameplay

-The player takes control of E.T in an isometric environment.
-E.T. is able to heal using his glowing finger, stun enemies using his stomach and lift/throw enemies using telekineses.
+The player takes control of E.T. in an isometric environment.
+E.T. is able to heal using his glowing finger, stun enemies using his stomach and lift/throw enemies using telekinesis.
 The game also features puzzle elements.

 Reception

 The game has a rating of 50 on Metacritic based on 4 reviews.

 TotalGames.net said "A lot better than anyone dared to imagine (damn that Atari ‘classic!’) – just don't expect the game to be as timeless and breathtaking as the movie and you'll have a good time".

 PSX Nation wrote "A decent-enough scavenger hunt to amuse youngsters for quite a few hours of simple and repetitive item-gathering and level-clearing fun".
 GameZone commented "This is a nice little program, certainly not all that challenging, but delightful for its animation of a benign alien creature and its charming ways", and Official U.S. PlayStation Magazine said "It’s dreadfully ugly and unredeemingly unfun".